 Model agreement

-The Dutch Tax and Customs Administration may check if your relationship with your client was really employment.
+The Tax Administration may check if your relationship with your client was really employment.
 This may be the case, even if you did not intend it.
-If the Belastingdienst decides you were in an employment relation, both you as a freelancer/self-employed professional and your client may have to pay extra taxes.
+If the Belastingdienst decides you were in an employment relation, both you as a self-employed professional and your client may have to pay extra taxes.
 For example payroll taxes.

 To avoid this, you and your client can decide to use a model agreement.
 This is proof that you have an independent business relationship.
 You do not have to do this, but it can be useful.
-The Tax Administration offers examples of model agreements (in Dutch) on their website.
+The Tax Administration offers examples of model agreements on their website.
+These are only available in Dutch.

 Tax facilities, subsidies and benefits